 The Role of Equities in Retirement Planning

 Although past performance doesn’t guarantee future results, historically, equities have been regarded as one of the best investment choices for pursuing long-term growth.
-Since 1928, the S&P 500’s average annualized return of 9.5% is nearly double the 4.8% average annualized return of 10-year Treasury bonds and far outperforms the 3.4% return for three-month Treasury bills.2
+Since 1928, the S&P 500’s average annualized return of 9.8% is double the 4.9% average annualized return of 10-year Treasury bonds and far outperforms the 3.3% return for three-month Treasury bills.2

 The tradeoff for higher potential returns is higher risk, notably in the form of short-term price declines.
 For instance, a company could unexpectedly lose money, reducing the price of its stock.
 Or the overall economy could slow, making investors less enthusiastic about stocks in general and pushing down the share prices of even successful companies.

-The key to successful equity investing is holding on through downturns and having enough time for a portfolio’s value to recover.
-That’s easier for people with decades until retirement, but those nearing retirement should consider protecting themselves from downturns by shifting assets to investments and financial products that provide income to meet immediate needs while leaving some money in equities to grow for the future.
-Having this balance between stable income and growth potential can help you stick with your plan over the long term, which will help you maximize the full benefits of investing.
+A key to successful equity investing is holding on through downturns and having enough time for a portfolio’s value to recover.
+That’s easier for people with decades until retirement, but those nearing retirement should consider reducing the risk from downturns by shifting assets to investments and financial products that provide income to meet immediate needs while leaving some money in equities to grow for the future.
+Having this balance between stable income and growth potential can help you stick with your plan over the long term, which can help you maximize the full benefits of investing.

-For help answering questions about equities and developing a strategy that fits your goals, consult a financial advisor.
-Advisors can help choose the right amount of equities for your needs while recommending ways to balance equities with other investments and financial products that have little or no market risk, like some annuities.
-That way, you can take advantage of the benefits of equities at the level of risk with which you’re comfortable.
+For help answering questions about equities and developing a strategy that fits your goals, consult a financial professional.
+Financial professionals can help choose the right amount of equities for your needs while recommending other investments and financial products to help balance the risk of equities.
+That way, you can take advantage of the benefits of equities at the level of risk with which you’re comfortable